leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 <img src="dsp_config2.jpg" width="50%" height="50%">

-Here you can select the folder where the need files or the output files will reside.
+Here you can select the folder where the need files or the output files will reside.<br>
 Press the button with three dots '...' for select the new folder.<br>
 On the Arcade option, you can add extra folders, splitted with semicolons, for example 'c:\folder1;d:\roms\folder2'